openvinotoolkit/model_server/docs/mediapipe.md

 }

 ```
+TODO add details about packet types (OVTENSOR, IMAGE)
+TODO add details about using input_side_packets from KServe requests

 Here can be found more information about [MediaPipe graphs proto](https://developers.google.com/mediapipe/framework/framework_concepts/graphs)

 ## Configuration files <a name="configuration-files"></a>
-MediaPipe graph configuration is to be placed in the same json file like the
+MediaPipe pipelines configuration is to be placed in the same json file like the
 [models config file](starting_server.md).
 While models are defined in section `model_config_list`, graphs are configured in
 the `mediapipe_config_list` section.